MileHacker Logo

 Beach and Pool Clubs

-A lot of hotels have swimming pools accessible to guests; some offer day passes.
-Lilongwe is inland, so no beaches.
+A lot of hotels have swimming pools accessible to guests; certain ones give day passes.
+Lilongwe is inland, so without beaches.
 Lake Malawi features a lot of beach and resort options.

 Fresh Air and Nature